Why does my dog eat fast?

 According to a research project carried out by DogTV, yes they do.
 However, it is a case of finding the right feeder for your dog.
 As they mention, some are better than others, and the quality of slow feeders varies but there are many different styles to choose from and you can alternate between different bowls to remove any issues your dog may find with them.

-If you have more unanswered questions about your dog, we have plenty more expert driven advice on our site, for example, find out the difference between healthy dog gums vs unhealthy.
+If you have more unanswered questions about your dog, we have plenty more expert driven advice on our site, for example, find out more about the causes of pale dog gums.
 Or read some of our writers' first-hand success stories with their pets like how Louise 'tried this ridiculously simple tip and it's stopped my puppy chewing just about everything'.

 Annaliese qualified as a veterinary nurse from Edinburgh and went on to attain a diploma in advanced veterinary nursing in surgery from London.
 Throughout this time, she worked in both small and mixed veterinary practices and gained head nurse status.
 Responsible for training other veterinary nurses she also ran the nursing department, nurse clinics, and patient care protocols.